rafaelaqfc/Final-Project-SQL/cleaning_data.md

     FROM all_sessions
     WHERE product_quantity IS NULL;

--- With this analyze, the cleaning was proceded and we could visualize a cleaner and logic table with the query below (for example, 81 rows were filled out with 0 to substitute the NULL value in the total revenue amount column in the all_sessions table), but so much more was done under the other columns:
+-- With this analyze, part of the cleaning was proceded and we could visualize a cleaner and logic table with the queries below (for example, 81 rows were filled out with 0 to substitute the NULL in the "total_revenue_amount" column in the "all_sessions" table), but so much more was done under the other columns:

 UPDATE all_sessions
 	SET total_transactions_revenue = 0